NKkrisz/Steam-Controller-Guide/Markdown/Teardown.md

 #### Taking Out The Batteries
 - Push in the battery holder levers and then take out the batteries
-- If the batteries are stuck, try prying outwards with thumbs on the top of the batteries
+- If the batteries are stuck, try prying outwards with fingers on the top of the batteries

 ![Default_Battery_Holder_Position_Edited](../Images/Disassembly/Teardown/5_Default_Battery_Holder_Position_Edited.jpg)
 ![Push_In_Battery_Holder](../Images/Disassembly/Teardown/6_Push_In_Battery_Holder.jpg)